kyma-project/busola/docs/extensibility/display-widgets.md

 ### Columns

-Columns widgets render the child widgets in multiple columns.
+Columns widgets render the child widgets in two columns.
+Columns must not be used in **header**.

 #### Example